CTcue/ng-select/README.md

   * The custom tag is visible while loading.
   * The loading text is hidden while the custom tag is visible.
   * The input text is not cleared when closing the dropdown.
+  * The text cursor is always placed after the selected value.